Izin/halo-pc-2k19/README.md

  - **Shelly** - This nice fox will help you fix problems
  - **SOl_7** - [His work](https://www.youtube.com/channel/UCqeSNPrKO74SMtNwvvtoOtQ) is a great source of inspiration for this mod
  - **Derj** - His work is also a great source of inspiration for this mod
- - **Halo CE Reclaimers Discord** - Great people, caring and willing to help.
-This state of mind motivated me to release my work
+ - **Halo CE Reclaimers Discord** - Great people, caring and willing to help

  I do not own any of the Halo: Combat Evolved files.
 It is the property of Microsoft and thereby protected under their End-User License Agreement (EULA)